Visit Sacsayhuaman to ponder an awesome megalithic mystery

 • Uku Pacha (the subterranean world, where the spirits of the dead dwell, and whose favor is needed for the soil to bear its fruits.
 This netherworld is often characterized by snakes and spiders).

-The_building_of_Sacsayhuaman_by_Vincent_R_LeeArchaeologist Vincent R. Lee offered probably one of the most cogent theories about the construction of Sacsayhuaman.
+Archaeologist Vincent R. Lee, a brilliant researcher who passed away in April 2024, offered probably one of the most cogent theories about the construction of Sacsayhuaman.

-He believes that very similar to the scribing and coping methods used to make log cabins, the Inca — working with only stone hammers and axes, bronze chisels, sand abrasives and wooden bracing and rollers — could have managed to lift, shape and fit into place by trial and error the giant boulders.
+He believed that very similar to the scribing and coping methods used to make log cabins, the Inca — working with only stone hammers and axes, bronze chisels, sand abrasives and wooden bracing and rollers — could have managed to lift, shape and fit into place by trial and error the giant boulders.

 His scribing and coping theory of stone cutting is presented in detail in his article “The Building of the Sacsahuaman,” first published in 1986 in the Ñawpa Pacha: Journal of Andean Archaeology.